LearnBoost/cfg.js/README.md

 node index.js --with-my-flag="some value with spaces"
 ```

-If you supply an option `argvPrefix` with the value `'lb'` for example,
+If you supply an option `argvPrefix` with the value `'lb'` for example, then
+the option becomes `--enable-lb-flag`.

 #### With environment variables